Biden played 'sheriff' on '09 aid, now salesman on COVID law

 WASHINGTON (AP) — In 2009, then-Vice President Joe Biden was "Sheriff Joe,” the enforcer making sure federal dollars from a massive economic aid package were getting to the right places and quickly.

-Biden signed the bill into law on Thursday and then extolled it in a prime-time address to the nation that night.
-On Friday, he was to celebrate the package again, this time with Democratic lawmakers in his first Rose Garden event as president.
+Biden signed the bill into law Thursday and then extolled it in a prime-time address to the nation that night.
+On Friday, he celebrated the package again, this time with Democratic lawmakers in his first Rose Garden event as president.

+Biden said Friday that he would draw on his experiences in 2009, saying he worked four to five hours daily for six months to ensure that the stimulus succeeded.
+That same type of focus will be needed for coronavirus relief.

+"The devil is in the details," the president said.
+“It’s one thing to pass the American Rescue Plan.
+It’s going to be another thing to implement it.
+It’s going to require fastidious oversight to make sure there’s no waste or fraud and the law does what it’s designed to do.
+And I mean it.
+We have to get this right.”

 The White House has plotted an ambitious campaign to showcase the law's contents while looking to build momentum for future, more difficult parts of the president's sweeping agenda.
 Biden will travel to the battleground states of Pennsylvania and Georgia next week to talk it up and other top administration officials will fan out around the country to do likewise.